-The second most important thing you need to know about these two microphones is that they have a cardioid polar pattern.
+Another important thing to note about both microphones is that they have a cardioid polar pattern.

-Like the dynamic microphone, this is only good if it’s good for your own use case.
 If you are trying to mic about two or three people with the same microphone, this is excellent.
-Even if you’re micing just one person, it gives the person some freedom and wiggle room.
+Even if you’re amplifying just one person’s voice, it gives the person some freedom and opportunity to wiggle.

-However, if you’re going to be performing live with instruments and other singers alongside you on stage, you might have a slight problem.
-Because the microphone is more likely to pick-up those unwanted sounds from the other musicians.
+However, if you’re going to be performing live with instruments and other singers with you on stage, you might have a slight problem.
+This is because the microphone is likely to pick-up unwanted sounds from the other musicians and performers.

-It’s not all doom and gloom for live performances, though.
-Because this rejects sound from behind, you can easily place your monitor behind the microphone, directly in front of the singer.
-That way the microphone doesn’t pick-up any feedback, but the singer is able to hear themselves clearly.
+Well, it’s not all doom and gloom for live performances.
+This is because you can make the most of the situation.
+All you need do is place your monitor behind the microphone, directly in front of the singer.
+This way, the microphone doesn’t pick-up any feedback, and also allows the singer to get feedback clearly.

 If you want to visibly see the pickup pattern of a cardioid microphone, watch the quick demonstration below.
 It’ll help you to fully understand where you need to place your microphone for the best sound.

-Both of these microphones have an excellent case design.
-The PG58 has a die-cast metal handle, a matte-black finish, and a hardened silver color, spherical steel mesh grille.
-The SM58 is very similar with a dark-gray, enamel-painted, die-cast metal with a matte finish, and also a silver-colored, spherical steel mesh grille.
+Both the Shure PG58 and Shure SM58 microphones have great case designs.
+The former has a die-cast metal handle, matte-black finish, hardened silver color, and a spherical steel mesh grille.
+The SM58 is very similar with a dark-gray, enamel-painted, die-cast metal with a matte finish.
+It also has a silver-colored and spherical steel mesh grille as well.

-Many microphones, including the two we’re looking at today, make use of the standard three-pin audio connector.
-This connector is also referred to as XLR.
-There are other microphones that use different connectors including TRRS connectors, and even USB connectors.
+Many microphones, including the Shure PG58 and Shure SM58, makes use of the standard three-pin audio connector.
+This connector is also known as the XLR.
+There are other microphones that use different connectors such as the TRRS and USB connectors.

-However, most, if not all, dynamic microphones, make use of XLR connectors.
-And this is a great thing because if you have an old microphone you’re no longer using, you can easily use the same connector for these new microphones.
+However, most, if not all dynamic microphones have slots for XLR connectors.
+This is great because you can use the same connector for these new microphones.

-After looking at a fair number of microphones, we have noticed that most of them come with pretty standard accessories.
+After observing a good number of microphones, we noticed that many brands offer pretty standard accessories.
 The same can be said about these two microphones.
-They come with the microphone, of course, a stand clip, and a carrying pouch.
+After purchase, you get a stand clip and a carrying pouch at least.

-The stand clip is what allows you to connect the microphone to a microphone stand, while the carrying pouch allows you to carry the microphone, clip, and your cables, comfortably.
+The stand clip is what allows you to connect the microphone to a microphone stand.
+The carrying pouch on the other hand allows you to carry the microphone, clip, and your cables comfortably.

 Shure PG58 Vs SM58 – Features Unique To Each Microphone

-Alright!
-That’s about it in terms of similar features.
-In this section, we would be diving right into the different features that are only available on either of these two microphones.
+In this section, we would be discussing the features unique to either of these two microphones.